Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 While Vail Resorts's payout ratio might seem fairly standard, it's worth remembering that Vail Resorts may be investing much of the rest of its net profits in future growth.

 Vail Resorts's most recent dividend payout was on 10 January 2022.
 The latest dividend was paid out to all shareholders who bought their shares by 26 December 2021 (the "ex-dividend date").

 Vail Resorts's shares were split on 5 November 2008.

 Vail Resorts share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Vail Resorts's is 1.3177.
-This would suggest that Vail Resorts's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Vail Resorts's is 1.2174.
+This would suggest that Vail Resorts's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).